What To Do When It All Feels Like Too Much And You Want To Give Up

 • Psychological—Depression can cause psychological symptoms such as trouble concentrating, difficulty making decisions, fixation on past failures, challenges thinking critically or solving problems, and intrusive thoughts of death or suicide.

-Recognizing the symptoms suicidal thoughts or actions
+Recognizing the symptoms of suicidal thoughts or actions

 Symptoms include: